Kayenta

 • Paper: 26×38 inches/66×97 cm

-This black and white photograph depicts a nude woman in the landscape near Kayenta, in the Arizona desert.
-This dramatic desert nude art photograph is a black and white composition built on an enduring tradition.
+Built on an enduring tradition, this dramatic, black-and-white art photograph depicts a nude woman in the landscape near Kayenta, in the Arizona desert.
 The monochrome treatment is a natural choice to emphasize the forms and tones of the landscape and the female body.

-The faces of the rocks surrounding the figure serve not only to frame the nude, but to bathe the body in reflected light.
-This blazing illumination brings the viewer the direct experience of heat in the scene.
+The faces of the rocks surrounding her serve not only to frame her body, but to bathe it in reflected light.
+Through this intense illumination, the viewer encounters the raw, stifling heat of the scene.